 Why they recommend these options:

 Betterment also distinguishes between taxable and retirement accounts when allocating bonds.
 Taxable accounts hold federally tax-exempt municipal bonds.
-Retirement accounts maintain exposure to U.S. investment-grade bonds.
-This strategy optimizes after-tax returns.
+Retirement accounts maintain exposure to U.S. investment-grade corporate bonds.
+This strategy optimizes the after-tax return of your portfolio.

-If you are young and looking to build wealth, Betterment will recommend that you hold more stocks than bonds to maximize long term growth.
-As you age, your bond allocation slowly increases to provide more stability.
-In my example, Betterment suggested that I have 90% stocks, and 10% bonds.
-Here is how that looks:
+If you are young and looking to build wealth, Betterment will recommend that you hold more stocks than bonds to maximize long-term growth.
+In my example, Betterment suggested that I have 90% stocks and 10% bonds.
+Here is how that looks in a taxable account:

 Betterment’s Tax Efficiency

-This process provides tax alpha, which increases after-tax returns over time.
-Free for all customers with a taxable account, Betterment now provides a sophisticated, fully automated service called Tax Loss Harvesting+ (TLH+)
+Free for all customers with a taxable account, Betterment now provides a sophisticated, fully automated tax loss harvesting service.

-According to Betterment’s Research, this service would have increased Betterment returns by approximately 0.77% each year over the last decade.
-This feature alone more than covers the annual Betterment fee.
+According to Betterment’s research, this service would have increased Betterment returns by approximately 0.77% per year over the last decade.
+That means this feature alone more than covers the 0.25% annual fee.

 Spousal Tax Loss Harvesting – Betterment now offers TLH+ for married couples.
 When you enable TLH+ on your Betterment account, you will now be asked to provide your spouse’s Betterment account information as well.
 If your spouse uses Betterment, this service will optimize the investments across all accounts and help prevent wash sales (simplifying your annual tax return).

 Tax-Coordinated Portfolios – Tax-Coordinated Portfolio optimizes and automates your asset location.
-It places your assets that will be taxed highly in your IRAs, to reduce current tax drag.
-Then, it places your lower-taxed assets in your taxable accounts.
+It places your highly-taxed assets in your IRA accounts (tax-sheltered until retirement), and your lower-taxed assets in your taxable account.
 Betterment research shows that this strategy can boost after-tax returns by an average of 0.48% each year, which approximately amounts to an extra 15% over 30 years.

 Smart Rebalancing – Portfolio rebalancing is basically shifting money between the asset classes you’ve decided to invest in.
-If your defined portfolio was 60% stocks, 40% bonds, the goal is to keep that asset allocation in balance.
-Over time, you might end up with 70/30 if you never rebalance your portfolio.
-That’s not good because you’ll have greater risk than you originally intended.
-As such, rebalancing is a good idea for most investors, but it often involves selling one asset class and buying another, which can result in additional taxation.
-Betterment uses all available cash flows and reinvested dividends to rebalance your portfolio.
-This reduces the need for selling to rebalance, which should lower your capital gains liability over time.
-Betterment also never triggers short-term capital gains to rebalance, further saving you tax dollars.
+If your ideal portfolio was 60% stocks, 40% bonds, the goal is to keep that asset allocation in balance.
+Over time, you might end up with 70/30 allocation if you never rebalance your portfolio, resulting in more risk than you originally intended.
+The problem is that rebalancing often involves selling one asset class and buying another, which can result in additional taxation.
+Betterment uses all available cash flows (your deposits) and reinvested dividends to rebalance your portfolio.
+This reduces the number of asset sales, which should lower your tax liability over time.

-TaxMin Lot Selling – Better uses a unique algorithm to sell securities with losses before gains, and securities with long term gains before short term gains.
-This is a more efficient way to handle portfolio transactions, and minimizes short-term capital gains, which reduces your annual tax liability.
+TaxMin Lot Selling – Better uses a unique algorithm to sell securities with losses before gains, and securities with long-term gains before short-term gains.
+This process minimizes short-term capital gains, which reduces your annual tax liability.

 Tax Efficient ETFs – Betterment uses ETFs instead of mutual funds, which can result in additional tax savings each year.
-ETFs are a much more tax-efficient investment vehicle that mutual funds in taxable accounts.
+ETFs are a more tax-efficient investment vehicle than mutual funds when held inside of a taxable account.